timebertt/masters-thesis-controller-sharding/content/40-design.md

 The evolved design addresses the extended requirements by two different architectural changes.
 First, moving partitioning, assignment, and coordination logic to an external sharder deployment configurable via custom resources makes the sharding mechanism independent of the used controller framework and programming language.
-With this, the sharding implementation becomes reusable for any arbitrary Kubernetes controller, fulfilling req. \ref{req:reusable} ([@sec:design-external]).
+With this, the sharding implementation becomes reusable for any arbitrary Kubernetes controller, fulfilling \refreq{reusable} ([@sec:design-external]).

-Second, the design limits the overhead of the sharding mechanism to be independent of the controller's load (req. \ref{req:constant}) by performing assignments during object admission when required by event \ref{evt:new-object}.
+Second, the design limits the overhead of the sharding mechanism to be independent of the controller's load (\refreq{constant}) by performing assignments during object admission when required by event \refevt{new-object}.
 A mutating webhook is triggered whenever a client creates a new unassigned object or the currently responsible shard removes the `drain` label from an existing object ([@sec:design-admission]).
 With this, watching the sharded objects is obsolete and allows removing the watch cache that causes a resource usage proportional to the number of objects.
 Additionally, this change reduces the API request volume caused by assignments and coordination.

 ## External Sharder {#sec:design-external}

-The first architectural change generalizes the sharding design and makes the implementation reusable to address req. \ref{req:reusable}.
+The first architectural change generalizes the sharding design and makes the implementation reusable to address \refreq{reusable}.
-Note that this change does not reduce the resource overhead or API request volume to address req. \ref{req:constant}, but only move it to an external deployment.
+Note that this change does not reduce the resource overhead or API request volume to address \refreq{constant}, but only move it to an external deployment.

 Instead of running the sharder as another controller in the sharded controller deployment itself, it is extracted to a dedicated external deployment without changing its core logic.
 This allows for reusing the sharder for multiple sharded controller deployments in the same cluster.